 “This argument is in substance the same as applies to other cases of dogmatic facts.
 Also, it affords an answer to a much vaunted objection to the claims of the Catholic Church, put forward by writers who think that they find proof in history that the election of a certain Pope was simoniacal and invalid, and that the successor was elected by Cardinals who owed their appointment to the simoniacal intruder; from which it is gathered that the Papacy has been vacant since that time.
 A volume might be occupied if we attempt to expose all the frailness of the argument which is supposed to lead to this startling conclusion; but it is enough to say that if the Bishops agree in recognizing a certain man as Pope, they are certainly right, for otherwise the body of the Bishops would be separated from their head, and the Divine constitution of the Church would be ruined.”
 (Hunter, Outlines of Dogmatic Theology, Volume I (New York, Cincinnati, Chicago, Benzinger Brothers, 1894) ch.
 VI, N. 211.

-You see, the Divine constitution of the Church doesn’t merely require that all previous popes who legitimate.
-It requires that the man the entire Church presently recognizes as Pope be the true pope.
-This certainly applies to Francis – at least for the first year; and if he was certainly the Pope for the first year, it proves that Benedict’s resignation was valid.
+You see, the Divine constitution of the Church doesn’t merely require that all previous popes were legitimate.
+It requires that the man who the entire Church presently recognizes as Pope, is the legitimate Pope.
+No one publicly questioned Francis' Pontificate during the first year, and the entire episcopate has always recognized him as Pope.
+This not only proves that Francis is the Pope, it also proves that Benedict’s resignation was valid.

-And notice what Hunter said above about the “much vaunted objection” concerning the invalidity of papal elections resulting in invalid cardinal electors being appointed, eventually resulting in an end of true Popes.
-This was a popular argument used by the Protestant scholars in the 19th century.
+And notice what Hunter said above about the “much vaunted objection” of allegedly invalid papal elections, resulting in invalid cardinal electors being appointed, eventually resulting in an end of the line of true Popes.
+This was a popular argument used by Protestant scholars in the 19th century.
+They dug up numerous historical examples of illegal papal elections, in an effort to prove that the line of Popes had come to an end.

 How did the Catholic apologists reply?
-What they didn’t do is attempt to refute each allegation of an illegal election.
-Not only would such an endeavor have taken years, but it would never have resolved the controversy with any degree of certitude.
-The way the Catholic canonists and theologians refuted these Protestant claims, was by appealing to the doctrine of the peaceful and universal acceptance, which is all that is required to prove the validity of an election.
-Here is one of many examples that could be given of a Catholic canonist refuted this Protestant objection:
+What the Catholic apologists did not do is attempt to refute each allegation of an illegal election.
+Not only would such an endeavor have taken years, it would have never resolved the controversy with any degree of certitude.
+The way the Catholic canonists and theologians refuted these Protestants, was by appealing to the doctrine of the peaceful and universal acceptance, which is all that is required to prove the validity of the problematic or controversial papal election.
+The following is just one example of a 19th century Catholic canonist appealing to the doctrine to refute this Protestant objection:

 “Mr. Gladstone need not be alarmed about the papal succession.
 Independently of all previous proceedings, the acceptance of Martin V by the Universal Church as lawful Pope proves that his election was canonical and legitimate; for the recognition of the true Pope is a dogmatic fact in which the Universal Church cannot err.”
 (Rev. James Kavanagh, D.D., A Reply to Mr. Gladstone’s Vaticanism, Dublin, James Guffy, 1895, p.
 54)